2018 Biennial Report to Congress on the Effectiveness of Grant Programs Under the Violence Against Women Act

 Will the due date for July to December 2020 discretionary program progress reports be extended?

-The due date for July to December 2020 discretionary program progress reports has been changed from Jan.
-30, 2021, to Feb.
-28, 2021.
-The Office on Violence Against Women...
+The due date for July to December 2020 discretionary program progress reports has been changed to April 15, 2021.
+The Office on Violence Against Women (OVW) and the Violence...

 If we are unable to collect data such as participant information on web-based trainings or the number of victims served due to remote service delivery should we provide estimates?